Contact information for key programs and services at this installation.

 Many American financial institutions will not let you open new bank and investment accounts while you are living in the U.K., due to regulatory agreements.
 Check with your financial institution before moving and make the appropriate arrangements.

-The U.K. requires a yearly Ministry of Transport car inspection (approximately $85).
+The U.K. requires a yearly Ministry of Transport car inspection.
 To find the current fees, visit the U.K. government website.

 U.S. vehicles shipped over to the U.S. will need a light conversion (price varies but can be as high as several hundred dollars).

-A road tax is required to use U.K. roads.
-It can be paid for six months (approximately $240) or a full year (approximately $475).
+Road tax is required to use U.K. roads.
+It can be paid for six months or a full year.
 To find the current cost, visit the U.K. government website.

-You may be required to pay the first month's rent (which can range from £700-£2,500) and a security deposit equivalent to one month's rent, in advance.
-To find houses in the local area, you can look at rightmove.com and the government housing article on the website.
+You may be required to pay the first month's rent (which can range from £900-£2,500) and a security deposit equivalent to one month's rent, in advance.
+To find houses in the local area, you can look at rightmove.com and find more information through the AF housing site.

 Try to get a house that is priced less than your Overseas Housing Allowance; check online at the Defense Travel Management website.
 Otherwise, as the pound/dollar exchange rate fluctuates, there may be a significant impact on your out-of-pocket expenses.
 You can get Advance Pay when relocating, but keep in mind that this amount with be automatically withdrawn from your pay, reducing your income.
 Most landlords require payment through a monthly Standing Order, which should be paid from a pounds sterling account.
 This can be set up through both base financial institutions (Community Bank and Keesler Federal Credit Union) or through off-base banks.